North American Bus Industries: Under New Flyer, 2013–2015

-On April 30, 2013, after completing a large order of CompoBuses for the Los Angeles MTA, NABI produced its final CompoBus in Hungary.
+On April 30, 2013, after completing a large order of CompoBuses for the Los Angeles County Metropolitan Transportation Authority, NABI produced its final CompoBus in Hungary.
 At the same time, NABI elected to discontinue promotion of its Hungarian Sirius bus, thus ending all production in Hungary and relegating all manufacturing and final assembly activities to its facilities in the USA.

 On June 21, 2013, New Flyer Industries announced the acquisition of North American Bus Industries, Inc from Cerberus Capital Management, L.P.
 (Cerberus) for $79 million.
 The deal was completed later that day.
 However, New Flyer continued the NABI name for its existing bus products, which continued in production for the time being.
 This made NABI a subsidiary of New Flyer, using the legal name of NABI Bus, LLC.
 The Blue Bird school bus production assets were not included in the sale to New Flyer; they remain owned by Cerberus.
-As of late 2013, all of New Flyer's metal-structured bus production (with the exception of the MiDi, a product of the New Flyer–Alexander Dennis joint venture) is now under the NABI brand.

 A second restyling was implemented in March 2014.
 In June 2014, New Flyer announced that the NABI product line would be discontinued after existing orders are filled.
 The last bus, a 40-LFW which was built for the Dallas Area Rapid Transit system, was completed in late October 2015.
 Since then, New Flyer has exclusively produced its Xcelsior heavy-duty transit bus product line at the former NABI Anniston plant, under the new name of New Flyer of America, Inc. New Flyer invested $20 million to retool the plant for Xcelsior production in 2015; a second expansion of the plant to 400000 ft2, costing an additional $25 million, was announced in September 2017 and opened in November 2018.